GenericMappingTools/gmt/doc/rst/source/grdgdal.rst

 .. _-G:

 **-G**\ *outfile*
-    *outfile* is the name of the output grid (or image) file.
+    Output file name. *outfile* is the name of the output grid (or image) file.
 When saving images, the GDAL machinery is picked by default.

 Optional Arguments
 ------------------